 Classes are held in SKKU's new law school building, which is located on its downtown Seoul campus.
 SKKU is the oldest continuous institution of higher learning in Asia and one of the top-five law schools in Korea.
 Outside of class, the program features field trips and social events to enable students to experience Korean legal institutions and culture.

 Institute students may enroll in one of the following three intensive three credit-hour courses in international and comparative law subjects:

-Ron Lazebnik, Professor of Law at Fordham Law School.Course selection will be determined on a first-come, first-served basis with an enrollment cap of 40 students per class.
-The Institute will close the application process once 120 U.S. and Canadian students have been accepted.
-Although every effort will be made to enroll students in their first or second choice, some classes will fill up early, and so students should apply as early as possible if they have a strong preference for a specific course.
+Course selection is determined on a first-come, first-served basis, with an enrollment cap of 40 students per class.
+The Institute will close the application once 120 U.S. and Canadian students have been accepted.
+Although every effort is made to enroll students in their first or second choice, some classes fill up early, so students with a strong preference are encouraged to apply as early as possible.